 - Gentle handling

-The condition often worsens for 2 to 4 days after birth with slow improvement thereafter.
-Some infants with severe respiratory distress syndrome will die, although this is rare on the first day of life.
-If it occurs, it usually happens between days 2 and 7.
+The condition often gets worse for 2 to 4 days after birth.
+It often improves slowly after that.
+Some infants with severe respiratory distress syndrome will die.
+If this occurs, it often happens between days 2 and 7.